 Dinner is served on the boat.
 Freshly cooked roast chicken, pumpkin and potato mash with a fresh salad.
 A simple meal that tastes so much better when served right on the boat.
 Maybe it’s the fact that you are drinking wine, or maybe it’s the intoxicating views around you.
 There is something really amazing and unforgettable about watching the sun go down at the Whitsundays.

-After a short sail you arrive at the Whitsundays Islands National Park.
-You take time to explore the Whitsunday Ngaro Sea Trail, a collection of walks ranging from 630 metres to 3.6 km.
-And just when you think the Whitsundays can’t get anymore beautiful, you are greeted by breathtaking views of Whitehaven Beach…
+After a short sail, you arrive at the Whitsundays Islands National Park.
+You take time to explore the Whitsunday Ngaro Sea Trail, a collection of walks ranging from 630 meters to 3.6 km.
+And just when you think the Whitsundays can’t get any more beautiful, you are greeted by breathtaking views of Whitehaven Beach…

 If there is paradise on earth, you have found it!